News overview

 3. co-creation of metagenomic and viral sequencing capacity with partner laboratories in tropical regions where these viruses are endemic to investigate acute (hemorrhagic) fever etiologies, outbreak pathogens, viral evolution and molecular epidemiology

 Leveraging this diagnostic virology and genomic surveillance capacity, the unit engages in multidisciplinary outbreak investigations with experts in pre-clinical research, clinical care, epidemiology, immunology, and ecology.
-This integrated approach helped clarify mpox outbreaks in previously non-endemic regions (e.g., Belgium) and endemic areas (e.g., the Democratic Republic of the Congo), thereby informing clinical recognition, laboratory diagnosis and outbreak response.
-Since 2022, this collaborative mpox research has led to 28 peer-reviewed publications (including in Nature Medicine, The Lancet, and Cell).
+Teaming up with the groups led by Prof Placide Mbala-Kingebeni (INRB, DRC) and Prof Laurens Liesenborghs (Clinical Emerging Infectious Diseases Unit, ITM), this integrated approach helped clarify mpox outbreaks in previously non-endemic regions (e.g., Belgium) and endemic areas (e.g., the Democratic Republic of the Congo), thereby informing clinical recognition, laboratory diagnosis and outbreak response.

 KoenVercauterenESCVAward_3 Bridging science and partnership - celebrating the relationships behind the joint work with Institut National de Recherche Biomédicale (INRB).